 - After adjusting for total energy intake, fruit intake (β=0.003 for girls and β=0.002 for boys) was predictive of having a slightly larger BMI z-score at the end of the follow-up period.

-- Neither fruit or juice intake predicted changes in body mass index, but among males, vegetable intake was inversely related to changes in BMI z-score.
+- Neither fruit or juice intake predicted changes in BMI, but among males, vegetable intake was inversely related to changes in BMI z-score.
 The benefits of vegetables, however, was diminished and no longer significant once total energy intake was included in the statistical model.
-The authors propose that diets high in vegetables may have been lower in calories, and it was the calorie, not vegetables, that were inversely predicting changes in BMI z-score
+The authors propose that diets high in vegetables may have been lower in calories, and it was the calories, not vegetables, that were inversely predicting changes in BMI z-score

 - After adjusting for total energy intake, there was a suggestion that a diet rich in fruit might lead to larger gains in relative weight; however, the effect was very modest.

-- body mass index was used as a surrogate measure of adiposity
+- BMI was used as a surrogate measure of adiposity

 - BMI was calculated on children's self-reported height and weight